contrapunctus-1/TheatreScript/README.md

 ## TODO
 1. Think of a new name?

+### Implementation
+1. [ ] Write a parser
+2. Add to [CommonDoc](https://commondoc.github.io/)/[pandocl](https://github.com/CommonDoc/pandocl) as a format

+### Syntax
+1. [ ] Test by converting existing scripts to TheatreScript, to expose limitations in syntax.
 2. "As-is printing" vs soft-wrapping vs preserving newlines
    * Editor support - both hard-wrapping and soft-wrapping seem to require it.
+Hard-wrapping by hand seems as painful as reading long lines in a non-wrapping editor or viewer.
    * Printing vs electronic reading - hard-wrapped is ready to be printed; soft-wrapped is easier for reading on different screens (classic dilemma...)
    * Could let the user decide, with the compiler being able to convert between the two (including hard-wrapping to a certain width).
 3. Markdown has some cool ideas about reducing writer effort.
 Might be worth looking into.
 4. Do we really need to preserve newlines?
    * Is it necessary outside of poetry?

-     My most annoying experience in working with with markup that doesn't (e.g. Markdown) is when trying to write poetry.
+     Writing poetry has been my most annoying experience in working with markup that doesn't preserve newlines (e.g. Markdown).
 But that's easily handled with our verse syntax.
 5. An idea - anything that is indented either gets center-aligned, or centered (but still left aligned) by compilers.
    * An interesting way to deduce user intent, and introduce additional control, both in the source and in the output.
 Fits nicely with our verse syntax, which is usually centered, AFAIK.
+And yet, I don't feel entirely at ease with it 🤔
 6. Do we add link syntax?
 Image links?
 Comments?
    * The last two always seemed to break goal 1.1 (printable as-is) for me, even in Markdown.